DevDevinder/-SET09102_personal_portfolio/week11_requirements.md

 * Added supporting Methods (fig.3)
   * Lines 131-158: display visual prompt for user to select Privilage level to be requested and return the privilage level.
   * Lines 164 - 177 : new method that returns the user object being selected from the button being pressed.
-(This method is shared by multiple method to avoid repeat code)
+(This methods is shared by multiple method to avoid repeat code)

-  * Added Method that is called when button is pressed and utilises both supporting methods of the same class and also calls the *UserAccessDB* class method (this method is shown below in fig.4) passing in the users ID and privilage level chosen.
+  * Added Method (Fig.2) that is called when button is pressed and utilizes both of the fig.3 supporting methods and also calls the *UserAccessDB* class method (this method is shown below in fig.4) passing in the users ID and privilage level chosen.

-#### User Access
+#### *UserAccessDB*
   <figure>
 <img src="./images/w11UserAccessDB.png" alt="week 11" style="width:100%">
 <figcaption align = "center"><b>Fig.4 UserAccessDB Request privilage changes </b></figcaption></figure>

- * Added Method to handle CRUD operation to the newly added fields:
+ * Added Method to handle CRUD operation for the newly added fields:
    * Updates user's privilage level field to "Low" if the request passed in is "Low" and sets privilage request field to "No Request".
    * Only updates the privilage change request field in database to match the request passed in if any other request is given (I.E "Medium" or "High").